ViuwAnalytics/viuw-unity-sdk/README.md

 -```Game Object```: This takes a prefab from your **scene hierarchy** and is used to track your object's transform during an app session.

--```Upload Object```: This takes a prefab from your **project window** and is used to upload your object to the Viuw Dashboard, so that it can be visualized. **IMPORTANT:** This prefab must contain a mesh collider and mesh renderer for it to be analyzed on your Viuw Dashboard.
+-```Upload Object```: This takes a prefab from your **project window** and is used to upload your object to the Viuw Dashboard, so that it can be visualized.
+**NOTE:** Uploaded prefabs must contain a mesh collider, mesh filter, and mesh renderer for them to be properly analyzed on your Viuw Dashboard.

 For example, to set up tracking and upload for this ```dino_prefab```: